-The second day of Hampta Pass trek from Jwara to Jobra is an Elysium.
+The second day of the Hampta Pass trek to Jwara from Jobra is an Elysium.
 The best landscape, waterfall, flower bed, hiking trail right next to the stream, through the boulders and ice-cold stream crossing.
 In addition, a beautiful campsite where clouds and fog play hide and seek with ice-clad mountains.
 A perfect place for a nature lover.

 Also read: Trek to Jobra Campsite – Hampta Pass – Day 1

 The golden hours at Jobra campsite, in the evening and early morning, are ideal hours for photographers to get some amazing shot.
 The campsite at Jobra is just before the wooden bridge.
 Trekkers usually spend their time enjoying the view where they had come from on the previous day or next to this wooden bridge.
 ‘Rani Nalla’, the stream nearby is the main source of water at this campsite.

 The first half of the trail to Jwara